THE STORY OF

 hilarious "pervert comedy" that we as fans all know and love.
 The

-introduction of Ray is also of profound importance, as he would be Dino's
+introduction of Ray is also of profound importance, as he would become

 in later years.
 This broadcast is also a prelude to Cabel T-B's first